international payments

 Digital currencies

 The study by Deloitte reveals that by 2024, 75% of retailers plan to embrace cryptocurrency as a payment method.
-As promising and exciting as it sounds, it’s crucial to acknowledge the “dark side” of this innovative approach.
+As promising and exciting as it sounds, it’s crucial to acknowledge the “dark side” of this new technology and innovative approach.
 The value of digital currencies can be unpredictable due to changing exchange rates, and in some cases, concerns about safety arise due to potential fraudulent activities.

 Paper checks